After your bachelor

 Studying for a while abroad will offer you the opportunity of broadening your horizons, both literally and figuratively.
 You will be in an international environment, meet people from different cultural backgrounds and moreover it is good for your language skills.
 In brief, studying abroad is a wonderful opportunity … go for it!

-In the fourth year of your studies you can spend part of the year studying abroad, for example in Hong Kong.
-Breda University of Applied Sciences has contacts with a number of universities which you can visit as an exchange student.
+In the fourth year of your studies you can spend part of the year studying abroad, for example in Finland, Germany, Belgium or Austria; Breda University of Applied Sciences has contacts with a number of universities which you can visit as an exchange student.

 Excursions and study trips